The Best Sources of Caffeine Revealed

-Ah, caffeine.
+Ah, caffeine!
 The tried-and-true stimulant helps most of us get into gear in the morning and power through never-ending afternoons at the office.
-Coffee and soda are the top dogs in the world of energy, but there are plenty of other sources of caffeine for every diet and palate.
+(Here’s the best time to drink coffee for a maximum boost.)
+Coffee is the top dog in the world of energy, but there are plenty of other sources of caffeine for every diet and palate.
 We share the good, the bad and the ugly.

 A Sure Jolt